 requirement for the CA to have any form of relationship or trust with

 the RP.
-Release of subject attributes to a RP must be under a policy
+Release of subject attributes to an RP must be under a policy

 due to the sensitivity of the data.
 The subjects themselves can

 request and give approval for the release of attributes from the PIP